juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+The default Visual Studio project settings for "Debug Information Format" have changed in the Projucer.
+By default debug symbols are generated using the /Zi flag.

+**Possible Issues**

+PDB file generation may change depending on the combination of "Debug Information Format" settings.

+**Workaround**

+Change the "Debug Information Format" setting for each Visual Studio configuration as required.

+**Rationale**

+The previous change to "/Z7" for the "Debug Information Format" flag caused build artefacts to drastically increase in size in some configurations, which could lead to build failures.
+In particular, when link-time code-generation is enabled, .obj files generated with the debug info mode set to "Z7" or "None" may be much larger than when using "Zi" instead.

+## Change

 The "Debug Information Format" flag has been changed to "/Zi" from "/Z7" when building JUCE on Windows using CMake.